getfexr/website/learn/rpcs/platforms.md

 # SDK Platforms

 Fexr community currently is supporting development of client SDKs available for free in popular package managers including NPM, Pub.dev, PyPi, and Cargo.
-These client libraries provide functionalities for developers to integrate and test payment and identity related services.
-Before you integrate your service with Fexr, make sure you have secured the credentials to access your gateway or use from any of the [providers](/developers/partner/subnet-providers).
+These client libraries provide functionalities for learn to integrate and test payment and identity related services.
+Before you integrate your service with Fexr, make sure you have secured the credentials to access your gateway or use from any of the [providers](/learn/partner/subnet-providers).

 :::info